DeepLearn-lab/audio_CHIME/README.md

 ### Training

 We train our model on these extracted featuers.
 We use a deep neural network for training and testing purpose.
 Alteration in model can be done in `models.py` file.
 All `hyper-parameters` can be set in `universal.py`.
-Once you have made all the required changes por want to run on the pre-set ones, run
+Once you have made all the required changes or want to run on the pre-set ones, run
 ```
 $ python MyModel.py
 ```